splunk/splunk-sdk-php/README.md

     Earliest PHP supported by PHPUnit 3.6.

 &dagger; Suffers from [bug 54137], which prevents authentication to a Splunk server on localhost over HTTPS.
+If you see the error message `SSL: Connection reset by peer`, you are probably triggering this bug.
+The workaround is to run your PHP script on a different server than the Splunk indexer server.

 [bug 45092]: https://bugs.php.net/bug.php?id=45092
 [bug 48182]: https://bugs.php.net/bug.php?id=48182